top of page

 Alexandra is currently continuing her music education under Jim Bruno, and is the lead vocalist of Retro Notes.
 To learn more about her, please visit: www.alexandrabeltran.org

 Bendik played clarinet and oboe growing up in Norway, playing in the Oslo youth symphony orchestra.
 After moving to the US and traveling through New Orleans, he got an idea while watching a band.
 Although he suspected he would never look as cool as the sax player, he thought that maybe he also would be able to learn to improvise and play Jazz.
-He studied under Morris Goldstein at South Bay School of Music Arts, under Hal Stein at Stanford University.
+He studied under Morris Goldstein at South Bay School of Music Arts and under Hal Stein at Stanford University.
 He went on to play with the Stanford Jazz Orchestra under Fred Berry.
 He now studies Jazz under Alex Popoff but still keeps a foot in classical music.
-Alas, he has not given up trying to look cool.
-He thought wearing a hat and using Grover as a stage name would do it, but it has caused quite the opposite: embarrassment for his kids and confusion about who Grover Kleveland really is.
-His wife cringes at the thought of what he is going to try next..
+During the Pandemic he started two new endeavors: learn to tap and learn to sing: He now takes classes at Tude's Dance studio voice lessons from Claudia Friedlander.
+The Tap performance has been a hit so far, although it is more from the 'shock' factor of seeing an old 6'4" man all of a sudden starting to jump around.

 GÜNES AYBAY (DRUMS, PERCUSSION)